Dry Tortugas National Park, Florida

 February 29, 2016

 At 7:30 AM Eastern Time, an ungodly hour for a Californian fresh from Duval Street the night before, I reported to Key West International Airport as instructed.
-At Key West Sea Plane Adventures, I, along with nine other people and our pilot, John, boarded a de Havilland Otter amphibious airplane.
+At Key West Sea Plane Adventures, I, along with nine other people and our pilot, John, boarded a de Havilland DHC3 Otter amphibian.
 John and I were the only two wearing flip flops and drinking coffee.

 We took off, flew over the island and out into the Gulf heading west.
 The wheels were retracted into the floats and the Otter became a seaplane with our altitude never exceeding 500 feet.
 Our journey lasted 45 minutes and took us 70 miles west of Key West to the Dry Tortugas